 NAAAHR: When middle management pushes back about diversity and inclusion, how do you hold them accountable?

 Warren: There's the big risk they will do just enough to get by.
 If you position this as, “This is about talent,” what organization would not want the most talented people.
 So then diversity and inclusion is an enabler and a competitive advantage and will allow you to tap into a more talented pool.
 No. 2, ask, “What is your diversity representation throughout the organization?”
 Make sure you have representation throughout the value chain.
 And the key to that is managing the succession planning population to make sure the employee feeder base is diverse.
 That's where HR can really play a consultative role to the operation and say, “You have gaps here.
 Let's look at your organization versus your colleague's organization.
 Here are your gaps.”
 Finally, affinity groups can play a role, too.
 At Xerox we have corporate champions of these affinity groups.
 The champions and affinity groups can push the case for the company.

 NAAAHR: I was impressed with your Management Readiness Program.

-NAAAHR: What are the drivers behind this commitment to diversity, and
+NAAAHR: What are the drivers behind this commitment to diversity, and why is it important?

 By Rhonda Smith